 - Impossible to recover lost files.
 If a file in a Solid State Drive is mistakingly deleted, recovering it won’t be possible.
 This may lead to great problems, especially if there is no better backup plan set aside for your information.

 - Limited storage size.
-Due to how expensive SSD storage is, its size (storage size) is limited.
+Due to how expensive SSD storage is, SSDs don’t offer enough storage space compared to HDD.
 This is because the higher the gigabyte of an SSD, the more expensive it becomes.